CS550 Advanced Operating Systems (3 cr. sect. 1) -- Spring 2008

 Textbook

-Prentice Hall, 2002. (see here for additional resources related to the text.)
+Soft copy is available online.
+Hard copy is available via Amazon. (see here for additional resources related to the text.)

 References

-George Coulouris, Jean Dollimore, and Tim Kindberg
+George Coulouris, Jean Dollimore, Tim Kindberg, and Gordon Blair

-Distributed Systems: Concepts and Design (fourth edition)
+Distributed Systems: Concepts and Design (fifth edition)

-Addison-Wesley, 2005. (see here for additional resources related to the text.)
+Pearson, 2011. (see here for additional resources related to the text.)

 On-Line Resources